Search

 Getting to and from SFO

-Ride services such as Uber and Lyft also are readily available.
-Follow the signs to the top level of the Domestic Parking Garage, about a 10-minute walk from baggage claim.
-Taxis can be more convenient for pickup, as they’re located curbside.
+Ride services such as Uber and Lyft are readily available.
+Follow the signs to Level 5 of the Domestic Garage, about a 10-minute walk from baggage claim.
+Taxis can be more convenient for pickup, as they’re located at roadway center islands on the Arrivals/Baggage Claim Level of all terminals.
 But to avoid rush hour traffic, public transit is often your best bet.

 How to take BART to SFO